Skip to contents

 Real-valued time series.
 The time steps are assumed to be evenly spaced.

-Sampling rate of input time series.
+Sampling rate of input time series x.
 This number primarily establishes a connection to physical units which is used in other frequency definitions as well as the units of the output data.
+Expects either a value with frequency units, generated with u(), or a pure number, in which case it is interpreted in units of 'Hertz'.

 n_freqs